aakankshabhende/Best-Budget/CONTRIBUTING.md

 <p align="center"><img src="https://media.tenor.com/images/b562ddcfb131e962f9dfa01bd32a30d1/tenor.gif" width=30%></p>

 Congratulations🎉, you have made a PR to the Best-Budget.
-Wait for your submission to be accepted and your PR to be merged by a maintainer.
+Wait for your submission to be accepted and your PR to be merged by a maintainer.<br/>
 Show some ❤️ by starring🌟 the repository!
 Follow for more updates.

 ---